kmotoko/server-guideline/services/openvpn.md

 # Replace X.X with the correct one
 ln -s openssl-1.X.X.cnf openssl.cnf
 ```
 + The vars file created in /ca contains presets used by EasyRSA.
 Here you can specify a distinguished name for your certificate authority that will be passed to client certificates.
 Changing these fields is optional, but do it.
+Also change `export KEY_SIZE=2048` to `4096` since OpenVPN docs recommends the same size for the Diffie-Hellman parameter and the RSA key size.
 Then, within `~/ca` dir: `source ./vars`.
 If it says something like `NOTE: If you run ./clean-all, I will be doing a rm -rf on /home/user/ca/keys`, run `./clean-all`.

 + Create server credentials
 A root certificate, sometimes called a Certificate Authority, is the certificate and key pair that will be used to generate key pairs for clients and intermediate authorities (on this VPN server there are none).
 At each prompt, add or edit the information to be used in your certificate, or leave them blank.
 Use your VPN server’s hostname or some other identifier as the Common Name. **Important:** When using `build-ca`, also fill in the challenge password.